Green Tea Culture

 Taste & Aroma

-Cup of deep-steamed sencha with opaque, vivid green color
+Cup of deep-steamed sencha with opaque vivid green color

 • Color: opaque, saturated green

-• Taste: low astringency, soft sweetness, lingering umami
+• Taste: low astringency, gentle sweetness

-How It Differs from Regular Sencha
+How It Differs from Sencha

 How to Brew Fukamushi-cha